hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 * dynamic gesture recognition is sensitive to timing and movement variation;
 * automatic segmentation of continuous sign language is not fully solved;
 * the vocabulary is limited to the trained classes;
-* phrase correction is basic and optional;
+* phrase correction is simple and may require stronger language models;
 * the system is a prototype and not a certified translation tool.

 ## Future Improvements